[ Printer Friendly Version ] [ Report Abuse ]

 "Dez, is this the letter Godric brought you?"
 Bea asked.

 "Yes.
-I read it after dinner, before I came to the sitting room, and forgot that I left it out."
+I read it after dinner, before I came to the sitting room, and forgot that I left it out," Dezzy said quietly, not looking any of her older sisters in the eye.

-"Of course she isn't alright!
-Father was perfectly nasty to her, and all she wanted to do was talk to him," Bea said angrily.
+"Of course she isn't all right!
+Father was perfectly nasty to her, and all she wanted to do was talk to him," Bea said angrily, and Dezzy could tell that she was working hard to keep her voice down, so the younger girls didn't hear.

 "I'm fine.
-Frankly, I wasn't surprised, and that hurts more than anything else."
+Frankly, I wasn't surprised, and that hurts more than anything else," Dezzy said.

-She gently pulled the letter from Addie's grasp and tossed it into the fire, watching the edges of the parchment curl in on themselves.
+She gently pulled the letter from Addie's grasp and tossed it into the fire, watching the edges of the parchment turn black and curl in on themselves.
 The red wax melted, and soon the letter was nothing but ashes.
-Clara kissed Dezzy's forehead once more, before Dezzy bid her sisters goodnight and walked back to her bed.
+Clara kissed Dezzy's forehead once more, her face creased with worry, before Dezzy bid her sisters goodnight and walked back to her bed.
 Pulling the blankets up to her chin, she stared into the fire until her eyes felt heavy and she fell asleep.

 When the girls woke the next morning, a soft blanket of snow covered the ground.
 Big, fluffy snowflakes drifted down from the gray sky, and a fire was already crackling merrily in the grate.
 As she slipped out of bed, the cold floor turned Dezzy's toes to ice, and she quickly dressed to warm them up.
 Breakfast went on as usual, until a letter arrived for Addie.
 She opened it and quickly read through it, before calling for the attention of her sisters.